kris098e/4.-semester/4. semester/operativstystemer/Problems/problems 5 and 6.md

 	    -   FCFS
 	    **discriminates** since short processes may come last in the que, which means they finish last aswel.
 	    -   RR
-	    **favor** since if a short process comes last in the que, it will still get to be schedualed in the same round as the other processes, and since this process has a short CPU-burst, it can finish earlier, than if it were fx _FCFS_
+	    **favor** since if a short process comes last in the que, it will still get to be schedualed in the same round as the other processes, and since this process has a short CPU-burst, it can finish earlier, than if it were fx _FCFS_.
+Shorter processes will get higher percentage of their total CPU time done in the time quantum compared to the longer processes
 	    -   Multilevel feedback queues
 	    If we give short processes higher priority then this will favor short processes.
+I.e move the shorter processes to a higher priority que.

 19. Assume that an SMP system has private, per-processor run queues.
 When a new process is created, it can be placed in either the same queue as the parent process or a separate queue.
-	    -   What are the benefits of placing the new process in the same queue as its parent?
+	    -   Get the same memory if it wants to use the same memory.
+Caches are also local, so they may also want to use this. think about NUMA

-	    If the new process does not do anything important, then the importance of this process being finished is just as big a priority as the parent process.
-Therefore when inheriting the priority, the overall process priority stays the same.
-This is a benefit, since we want the overall task to be finished just as much as we want the parent process to be finished.
+	    -   What are the benefits of placing the new process in a different queue?
-	    -   What are the benefits of placing the new process in a different queue? if the child process is fx some error handling that needs to be done quickly, then we want the child process to have a higher priority.
-If some event happened that the child process was created for, has a low priority of executing, then we want it to have a lower priority
+		If the other CPU is not used, then you can utilize more of the total CPU.

 20. Explain why interrupt and dispatch latency times must be bounded in a hard real-time system interrupts and dispatch latency plays a role each a new process has to be put on the CPU.
 Therefore we want these times to be bounded, such that we can estimate how long the total task will maximally take, when we expect hard real-time scheduling.
 This is such that we can guarantee that the task will be finished inside a specific time-frame.